To identity and beyond—One architect's viewpoint

 Of course, in addition to Microsoft Entra ID, various services and applications have their own specific authorization models.
 Some of these are discussed later in the delegation section.

 Microsoft Entra ID has detailed audit and reporting capabilities.
 However, these reports are usually not the only source of information needed to make security decisions.
 See more discussion on this in the delegation section.

 Don't Panic!
 This doesn't mean Exchange is being deprecated (or SharePoint, and so on).
 It's still a core service.
 What I mean is, for quite some time now, technology providers have been transitioning user experiences (UX) to encompass components of multiple services.
 In Microsoft 365, a simple example is "modern attachments" where attachments to email are stored in SharePoint Online or OneDrive for Business.

 Looking at the Outlook client you can see many services that are "connected" as part of this experience, not just Exchange.
-This includes Azure AD, Microsoft Search, Apps, Profile, compliance, and Office 365 groups.
+This includes Microsoft Entra ID, Microsoft Search, Apps, Profile, compliance, and Office 365 groups.

 Read about Microsoft Fluid Framework for preview of upcoming capabilities.
 In preview now, I can read and reply to Teams conversations directly in Outlook.
 In fact, the Teams client is one of the more prominent examples of this strategy.

 Overall, it's becoming harder to draw a clear line between Office 365 and other services in Microsoft clouds.
 I view it as a great benefit to customers since they can benefit from total innovation across everything we do even if they use one component.
 Pretty cool and has far reaching implications for many customers.